Development & Mainstreaming

 The programme of work is underpined by the work package approach.
 Please visit our explanatory page here to learn about the work of the researchers under each work package.

 Programme StakeholdersThe Mainstreaming and Development programme for Prevention, Partnership and Family Support is a major research and evaluation study on a programme of Prevention, Early Intervention and Family Support being implemented by Tusla, Ireland’s Child and Family Agency.
 The programme stakeholders include Tusla, the Child and Family Agency; National University of Ireland, Galway; the Atlantic Philanthropies, Ireland; Galway University Foundation and the Department of Children and Youth Affairs (DCYA).
-For more information about the stakeholders please visit thier websites through the links below.

 Expert Advisory Commitee